Real-Dev-Squad/website-api-contracts/users/README.md

   - Optional: `next=[string]` (`next` is the id of the DB document to get the next batch/page of results after that document.)
   - Optional: `prev=[string]` (`prev` is the id of the DB document to get the previous batch/page of results before that document.)
   - Optional: `query=[string]` (`query` can be used to filter and/or sort users based on their PR and Issue status within a given date range.
 [Learn more](https://github.com/Real-Dev-Squad/website-backend/wiki/Filter-and-sort-users-based-on-PRs-and-Issues) )
+  - Optional: `departed=[boolean]` ( if departed is set to true with dev feature flag as true, it will return all the users who have departed the discord server with pending tasks assigned to them. )
 - **Body**
   None
 - **Headers**